Curriculum and Residency Management Administrators (CARMA) Team

 Jamie Howard, M.D., is the Medical Director of the Family Medical Center which is the clinical teaching facility for the residency program.
 She directs the Preventive Occupational and Environmental Medicine Division and UAMS Student and Employee Health Services.
 She also oversees the clinical laboratory and is director of the Department’s Quality Improvement (QI) program.
 Women’s health, Continuous Quality Improvement, Practice Management and Medical Informatics are areas of personal interest and expertise.
 She is certified by the American Board of Family Practice.

-Mark Jansen MD joined the faculty in 2013.
+Mark Jansen, M.D. joined the faculty in 2013.
+In 2016, he was invested as the inaugural recipient of the Arkansas Blue Cross and Blue Shield, George K. Mitchell M.D.
+Endowed Chair in Primary Care.
 He comes from private practice in the college town of Arkadelphia, Arkansas.
 He is a 1981 graduate of UAMS and finished his family practice residency at the University of Oklahoma, Tulsa Medical College in 1984.
 Dr. Jansen has a special interest in dermatology and dermatological procedures and was fortunate enough to train with his father, who was chair of the Dermatology Department at UAMS for 25 years.
-Additionally, he has extensive experience in colonoscopy and intends to be providing this service to our patients as well as assist the interested residents in acquiring this skill.
+Additionally, he has extensive experience in colonoscopy and provides this service to our patients and teaches interested residents in acquiring this skill.
 His wife Cynthia is a family practice nurse practitioner and pediatric APN.
 His son Neal is an industrial recruiter for the state of Arkansas in Asia and his daughter Suzanne will receive her Doctor of Pharmacology from UAMS in 2014.

 Arlo Kahn, M.D., is professor of Family Medicine and associate professor in the Health Policy and Management Department of the UAMS College of Public Health.
 Dr. Kahn holds the Harold Silberbush, M.D.
 Endowed Chair in Family and Community Medicine.
 His special interests include nutrition, prevention and health advocacy.
 Dr. Kahn, who is certified by the American Board of Family Practice, has extensive teaching experience in undergraduate, graduate and continuing medical education.